Dharshiniramdj/heart-analyzer/README.md

-# 💖 Heart Risk Analyzer
+# 💖 Heart Analyzer
-Heart Risk Analyzer is a modern, **Streamlit-based AI web app** that predicts the risk of heart disease using medical parameters.
+Heart Analyzer is a modern, **Streamlit-based AI web app** that predicts the risk of heart disease using medical parameters.
 It uses a **Support Vector Machine (SVM)** model trained on clinical data and provides clear, user-friendly health insights.

 ---